andreysaf/PDF-SDK-Evaluation-2021/README.md

 ### I need to support PDFs within my app, how do I do that?

-- We could let people download or open a PDF in a new tab
-- We could implement our own viewer
-- We could leverage an existing viewer out there

 #### We could let people download or open a PDF in a new tab

 - We cannot control or enforce any retention policies on the file